dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Why this matters:**

 Not all software licenses allow cloud hosting.
 Some licenses are tied to physical servers.
 Some licenses allow Azure but cost 3x more than on-premises.

+The most common and expensive licensing mistake is misusing Azure Hybrid Benefit.
+Read our detailed guide on [the $50K Azure Hybrid Benefit licensing mistake](/blog/azure-hybrid-benefit-complete/) that triggers audit penalties.

 **Real example:**